Raj-pro/one-cloud-user1/README.md

 ## Key Features:
 - **User Authentication:**
-  Secure user authentication through **AWS Cognito**, allowing users to sign in easily and access the app.
+  Secure user authentication was previously implemented using AWS Cognito, but it has been removed to avoid incurring AWS billing costs.

 - **App Hosting:**
   Hosted on **Netlify**, ensuring high availability, fast performance, and a reliable user experience.